iakovenm/uiAutomationCheckers/README.md

 7) Implement canJump and canMove methods
 8) Implement game construct

-#! /bin/bash
+#!/bin/bash
 # This script submits playwright test results to QMetry if and only if the APP_NAME, TEST_SUITE_ID, AUTOMATION_API_KEY, and OPEN_API_KEY are set
 # First it uploads the qmt-results.xml file that is the output of run-tests' npx run-func
-# Then it zips the reports directory and uploads it as an attachment, capturing the attachement id from the response
+# Then it zips the reports directory and uploads it as an attachment, capturing the attachment id from the response
 # It then submits the test suite execution and captures the test suite execution id from the response
 # Finally it links the attachment to the test suite execution